 Goldman Sachs has fired an investment banker who allegedly accessed confidential information from the Federal Reserve Bank of New York, his former employer.
 The FT reports.» Read More

-Companies making headlines after the bell Wednesday.
+Hewlett-Packard and Gap are among those making headlines after the bell Thursday.

 Some of Wednesday's midday movers: